nuriamimbreropelegri/exploring_protein_universe_pipeline/README.md

 3. Create a database containing the tags and the sequences of those ESM atlas sequences that found a hit in SCOPe: [1.
 Annotation: d: Database with tags and sequences of the annotated ESM atlas sequences](https://github.com/nuriamimbreropelegri/TFM/blob/main/1.%20Annotation%20(d%3A%20database%20of%20annotated%20sequences))
 # 2. ALL-AGAINST-ALL COMPARISON OF ESM ATLAS SEQUENCES
 ### COMPUTING THE ALIGNMENTS
-1. Compute an all-against-all alignment between all the annotated sequences from ESM atlas using MMseqs2 easy search [2.
+1. Compute an all-against-all alignment between all the annotated sequences from ESM atlas using MMseqs2 easy search: [2.
 All-against-all (a: MMseqs alignment)](https://github.com/nuriamimbreropelegri/TFM/blob/main/2.%20All-against-all%20alignment%20of%20ESM%20atlas)
-2. Remove alignment that correlate sequences from the same fold [2.
+2. Remove alignment that correlate sequences from the same fold: [2.
 All-against-all (b: Filter by fold)](https://github.com/nuriamimbreropelegri/TFM/blob/main/2.%20All-against-all%20(b%3A%20Filter%20by%20fold))
+3. Add fold information from each ESM atlas sequence (using the created database containing the sequence tag and the corresponding domain) in the alignment file [2.
+All-against-all (c: Add fold information)]